xianrui-luo/xianrui-luo.github.io/_pages/about.md

   - /about.html
 ---

 I received my bachelor's degree from the Huazhong University of Science and Technology (Hust), Wuhan, China.
 I am pursuing a PhD in Artificial Intelligence at Hust, with the Key Laboratory of Image Processing and Intelligent Control.
 I am advised by Prof. [Zhiguo Cao](https://openreview.net/profile?id=~Zhiguo_Cao1).
-I am currently a project officer in S-lab, Nanyang Technological University, Singapore supervised by Prof. [Guosheng Lin](https://guosheng.github.io/).
+I worked as a project officer in S-lab, Nanyang Technological University, Singapore supervised by Prof. [Guosheng Lin](https://guosheng.github.io/) from November 2023 to November 2024.
 My research interests include image restoration, 3D vision, and computation photography.
 I am expected to graduate in June 2025 and actively seek opportunities for a **postdoctoral position** starting in 2025.

 News
 =======
+- [2025-02] One paper accepted by TPAMI 2025.
 - [2024-11] One paper accepted by TPAMI 2024.
 - [2024-07] One paper accepted by ECCV 2024.
 - [2023-07] One paper accepted by ICCV2023.